A Beginner's Guide to Buying a Refrigerator

 - Thin design - Many models boast a narrow construction, making them perfect to fit in any space in your garage or basement.

-Browse all freezerless refrigerators
+shop all freezerless refrigerators

 Compact refrigerators provide food storage space in small areas, and some models have a small freezer shelf for frozen goods.

 - Perfect for dorm rooms - When you're sending your kids off to college, a mini fridge is perfect for them to store leftover food from the dining hall and energy drinks for late-night study sessions.

 - Ideal in shared apartments or offices - Whether you share a kitchen space at work or with roommates, having a mini fridge in your own office or room is essential.
 This compact model lets you store small items easily so you can keep the main fridge open for larger items.

 - Glass-door options - Some models feature glass doors, so you can quickly see when something needs to be restocked.

 There are a wide variety of features to consider when buying a new refrigerator.
 Not every model has every accessory, but deciding which ones are essential to you will help you make an informed decision.